bickelmps/DIC_FFT_ETHZ/README.md

 ### DIC
 #### wi
-specify the desired window size - a larger window will produce a better correlation and a better coverage of the displacement; a smaller window size helps to resolve smaller spatial scales of the displacement to the cost of a higher noise level; accuracy of the derived displacement is not influenced by the window size, see: http://www.mdpi.com/2072-4292/10/6/865
+specify the desired window size in pixels; stick to the 'power of 2 rule' - a larger window will produce a better correlation and a better coverage of the displacement; a smaller window size helps to resolve smaller spatial scales of the displacement to the cost of a higher noise level; accuracy of the derived displacement is not influenced by the window size, see: http://www.mdpi.com/2072-4292/10/6/865

 #### os
 specify the oversampling factor of the FFT correlator - theoretically, a larger oversampling factor will result in a more accurate correlation (sub-pixel) - in practice, a factor of 1 or max.
 4 will be sufficient, see http://www.mdpi.com/2072-4292/10/6/865